We’re here to help.

 Year Four

-Summer Between Years 4 and 5
+Summer Between Years Four and Five

 Students will also participate in PAI 751: M.P.A.
-Colloquium, which is one credit course that takes place during summer session II.
+Colloquium, which is a one credit course that takes place during summer session II.

-Year 5 Fall and Spring
+Year Five Fall and Spring

-(6 credits) may be taken outside the department of Public Administration and International Affairs.
+(6 credits) may be taken outside the Department of Public Administration and International Affairs.

-Year 5 Summer Session I
+Year Five Summer Session I

 PAI 752: M.P.A.
 Workshop